 CQUniversity PhD Scholarship

-The topic of the PhD research program is ‘Increasing physical activity in children using technologies’ (e.g., web, smartphone apps, activity trackers).
+The topic of this PhD research program is ‘Increasing outdoor physical activity whilst reducing plastic litter in neighbourhood and coastal areas’.
+Through the use of technologies (e.g. activity trackers, smartphone apps, social media, web) this PhD research program aims to engage children and families to increase their outdoor physical activity (walking, running, active play) whilst picking up plastic litter in neighbourhood and coastal areas.
+In addition, the research aims to identify ways of motivating families to reduce plastic waste in the family household in order to tackle their own ‘plastic footprint’.
+This research will utilise proven behaviour change theories and techniques to instigate behaviour changes towards physical activity promotion (i.e., outdoor walking, running, active play) combined with environmental action (i.e., cleaning up plastic litter in the neighbourhood).
 The specific PhD studies will be discussed with the supervisory team, and the PhD scholar can bring in his/her own ideas on the specific PhD studies.
 The student will gain key skills and training in fundamental higher degree research including systematic literature searches, study design qualitative and quantitative methods, data collection and analyses, project management, statistics and scientific writing.
-The student will be hosted at CQUniversity, North Rockhampton campus, with opportunity to collaborate with researchers of the other universities.
+The student will be hosted at CQUniversity, North Rockhampton campus, or he/she can work remotely from any CQUniversity campus in Australia.
+The student will have plenty opportunity to collaborate with researchers of the other universities.
 Selection of applicants will be based on merit.
-To complete a PhD program in ‘Public Health’, on the research topic ‘Increasing physical activity and reducing sedentary time in families using technology’.
-The PhD scholar will be supervised by Dr Stephanie Schoeppe (Research Fellow), National Health and Medical Research Council (NHMRC) and National Heart Foundation of Australia (NHF) Early Career Fellow.

 Length of Scholarship: 3 years